rohin-dasari/TimeMe/README.md

 ```

-Now, if I want to time it, I have to do something like this:
+Now, if you want to time it, you have to do something like this:

 ```python